Care in the hospital setting is provided on the delivery suite in either the high risk area or the midwifery led unit.

 Should there be any concerns, we will advise you to stay for a day or two for further observations and/or tests.

-If you have had a Caesarean Section, you will usually be discharged on day two.
+If you have had a Caesarean Section, you will be offered discharge as soon as fit to do so.